microsoft/vscode/README.md

 * `make`
 * A proper C/C++ compiler toolchain, for example [GCC](https://gcc.gnu.org)

-After you have these tools installed, run the following commands to check out Code and install it:
+After you have these tools installed, run the following commands to check out Code and install dependencies:

 OS X